Exploring Care Teams

 Clinical trials are an option for some people

 Researchers continue to study new or improved treatments for Pompe disease.
 This includes finding ways to increase the amount of GAA enzyme in the body or correcting the genetic mutation that causes Pompe disease.
-Before looking into whether a clinical trial may help, it’s important to talk to the care team to understand the risks and benefits.
+Before looking into whether a clinical trial may help, it’s important to talk to your care team to understand the risks and possible benefits.